GeoBradDev/WWJC_ChromeExtension/README.md

 ## 💡 Why This Exists

-WWJC Bot is designed to expose contradictions between professed Christian values and harmful or exclusionary online behavior.
+WWJC Bot is designed to challenge contradictions between professed Christian values and harmful or exclusionary online behavior.

 It holds people accountable using the same belief system they publicly claim — not to preach, but to prompt introspection and ethical consistency.